 Yes, you may be eligible for compensation for your leg injury in a minor car accident or multiple-car accident scenario, especially if someone else’s negligence caused the accident.
 Compensation can cover medical expenses, rehabilitation costs, pain and suffering, lost wages, and other damages related to the injury.

-You may hire an experienced personal injury attorney to help you assess the specifics of your case, determine liability, and guide you through the legal process to seek the appropriate compensation for your leg injury.
+You may hire an experienced attorney to help you assess the specifics of your case, determine liability, and guide you through the legal process to seek the appropriate compensation for your leg injury by filing a personal injury claim.

 Furthermore, they can assist by evaluating your case, gathering evidence, and negotiating with insurance companies.